yesequin/Google_Data_Analytics_Course/README.md

     - Shape: should always be two-dimensional, because three-dimensional objects in a visualization can complicate the visual and confuse the audience.
 It is a great way to add eye-catching contrast, especially size contrast to your data story.
     - color: colors can be described by their:
         - hue: its name.
-        - intensity: how bright or dull a color ir
+        - intensity: how bright or dull a color is
         - value: how light or dark the colors are in a visualization.
-Varying the colors value can be a very effective way to draw our audience’s attention to specific areas.
+Varying the color value can be a very effective way to draw our audience’s attention to specific areas.
-    - Space: the area between, around and in the objects.
+    - Space: the area between, around, and in the objects.
 There should always be space in data visualizations, just not too much or too little.
     - Movement: used to create a sense of flow or action in a visualization.
-This is something that should be used sparingly, there a fine line between attracting attention and distracting the audience.
+This is something that should be used sparingly, there is a fine line between attracting attention and distracting the audience.

     These particular ones can add value to your data viz by making them more visually effective and compelling.